Aleksandr Skorobogatov: De wasbeer

 The satirical novel De wasbeer (2020; The Raccoon) surprised many readers with its unexpected tenderness and comic tone, being described by some critics as “a modern Gogolian fable.”
 While maintaining an absurdist premise, with a raccoon protagonist navigating a "jumble of absurdities," the work was praised for its rich linguistic style, dark humor, and ultimately as an "emotional ode to the little man," blending the comical with the poignant.
 Professor Pieter Boulogne noted that with this novel, Skorobogatov "completely reinvented himself."

-De Standaard has noted that Skorobogatov “writes with a sharp scalpel, cutting to the psychological core of his characters.”
+Achter de donkere wouden

+Achter de donkere wouden (2025, English title: Through the Dark Woods) received extensive coverage in Flemish and Dutch media.
+Reviewers highlighted its depiction of paternal grief and its wider reflection on Russian society and violence.

+In De Tijd, Jan Dertaelen described the novel as a “devastatingly beautiful elegy for a murdered son”.
+In Humo, Jan Antonissen called it “an unbearably beautiful book”.
+In De Volkskrant, Olaf Koens wrote that the author “builds a magnificent monument” to his murdered son.
+On VRT, Bent van Looy described it as “heart-wrenching, deeply human, and beautiful”, while Bart Schols called it “a magnificent work, in all its tristesse”.

 Personal life

 Skorobogatov has lived in Antwerp since 1992.
-In 2002, his son Vladimir was abducted and murdered, a tragedy he addresses in his forthcoming book, Through the Dark Woods (Dutch: Achter de donkere wouden).
+In 2002, his fifteen-year-old son Vladimir was abducted near Moscow and later murdered.
+The abduction and murder form the basis of Skorobogatov's Dutch-language novel Achter de donkere wouden (2025).